 The most common type of dormer is a gabled dormer.
 This is where the confusion sets in.
-Let’s talk more about what a gabled dormer is to clear up any further confusion on the difference between a dormer and a gabled window.
+Let’s talk more about what a gabled dormer is to clear up any further misunderstandings on the differences between a dormer and gabled window.

 What Is A Gabled Dormer?

-You see, a gabled dormer is simply a standard dormer with a gabled roof.
+A gabled dormer is a standard dormer with a gabled roof.
 There are two roof panels and three wall panels.
 They are called gabled dormers because they are in fact, gabled.
-Which is a word people don’t always understand.

 Thus, a “gable window” also called gabled window.

 What’s The Difference Between A Gable Window And A Dormer Window?